 And there seems no assurance that, about half-a-year from now, that target won’t be reset to version 3.1.

 Well, that was actually more than 11 months ago, but two days ago, with version 2.9 in beta, the fix was rescheduled for

-, which is to say that it really isn't scheduled
+Future Release, which is to say that it really isn't scheduled at all.

 I don't really want to dive into the code to fix the error myself.
 For one thing, I've been thinking of writing an independent software package that would contain some of the same functionality as that of the package in which the bug resides, and I neither want to license the code of someone else nor face challenge as having perhaps cribbed said code.
 Further, I'd expect to have to invest significant effort to understand the code before I could properly patch it, and might have no use for the understanding after the patch.